 Malaria is the world’s most deadly parasite, killing hundreds of thousands of people and infecting over 200 million every year - mostly children in Africa.
 This suffering and loss of life is all the more tragic as malaria is preventable and treatable.
-Doctors Without Borders/Médecins Sans Frontières (MSF) treated over 2.5 million cases of malaria in 2016 in some of the most at-risk, hard-to-reach parts of the world.
+Doctors Without Borders/Médecins Sans Frontières (MSF) treated 2.4 million cases of malaria in 2018 in some of the most at-risk, hard-to-reach parts of the world.

 What causes malaria?